VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 I think there's still a lot of room for advancement here.
 For example, imagine if we could have a sort of "craft an emotion" dialogue that can help people write Rhapsodic?

-But, I do want to wrap back around to that programming idea briefly.
-There are some programming languages that are pretty radically different in the way we input and output information, so while they may not be "writing systems" in the traditional sense, I think they're worth a look in this list.

-* Open SCAD is a tool for making 3D models (typically for later 3D printing) that uses code to define the shapes

-Geometry Nodes

-Ligatures?
-Old school ASCII art fonts.
-Emoji + unicode, Visual programming (node based)

-Zoia, VCV

-{{< columns3 >}}

-I think it would be a disservice to my readers not to mention just how unhinged some of these can get.
-Some of the most interesting I've seen are:

-* **Mpiua Tiostouea**: "The language of time travelers"
-* **tiduna,xal**: A language with only adjectives where speakers require a potentially infinite amount of mouths.

-Both of which I've embedded the video showcases for here.
-Additionally, I thought these were quite neat:

-* <b><a style="font-family:'Fairfax HD'" href="https://www.youtube.com/watch?v=QF1ZMhnaaLc">G̊riǵe T̊s'́ê'êt̊i</a></b>: A language spoken that can be spoken without a voice box
-* <b><a style="font-family:'Fairfax HD'" href="https://www.youtube.com/watch?v=NIKSQF0pNnk">θͬæͬɐ̃ͬχ̓ɤ̞̃ɐ̃ͬlͬ</a></b>: 🥐🥖

-<--->

-<iframe width="100%" height="250" src="https://www.youtube.com/embed/J0rUtiy4m0Y" title="Mpiua Tiostouea, a Language for Time Travelers | Cursed Conlang Circus 2 Entry" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-<iframe width="100%" height="250" src="https://www.youtube.com/embed/ADIleIaMdZ4" title="tiduna,xalAn | A submission to Agma Schwa&#39;s Cursed Conlang Circus" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-{{< /columns3 >}}

 ### Math

 Knowing the audience for my website, you were probably mentally screaming above that I didn't mention the most obvious domain with it's own language: Math.